New Zealand startups are easy to incorporate, and many foreign investors are attracted by the straightforward set up process.

 The three challenges of setting up a startup in Auckland

-If you are a foreign entrepreneur looking to enter the Auckland startup community, there are a couple of things to keep in mind.
+If you are a foreign entrepreneur looking to enter the Auckland startup community, there are a couple of things to keep in mind about New Zealand startups.
 There are three main challenges when it comes to incorporating a company in New Zealand.
 Investors and entrepreneurs who manage to get ahead of these challenges tend to start their businesses smoothly.

 The first thing you need to be clear about is that in order to start a business in New Zealand,

 the company must have at least one director who is a New Zealand (or Australian) resident.
-If you do not have a local director, our team
+If you do not have a local director for Auckland startups

 can help you appoint nominee directors, one of the most common ways to get this hurdle out of the way when incorporating an Auckland startup.